 Not redeeming gift cards

 Some gift cards start losing its value after a certain amount of time, which is why it’s important to be aware of any expiration dates.
-If you’re not planning on using your gift card, you can sell them online or give them to someone who will use it.
-Don’t be that person who lets their gift card money go to waste.
+If you’re not planning on using your gift card, you can sell them online through Card Cash, or give them to someone who will use it.
+Don’t be that person throwing away money by letting their gift cards go to waste.

 Living above your means

 I recommend living by this motto: spend less than you make (or a lot less than you make).

 If you’re making $40,000 per year, don’t spend like you’re making $60,000 per year.
 Some people try to live a lifestyle on an income they wish to make, rather than spending less than they make.